 Plants either possess the natural ability to produce seeds or not.
 The seed is a plant organ and has been defined as an embryo surrounded by nutritive tissue and enveloped by a seed coat (Simpson 2010).

-The seedless plants consist of both the nonvascular plants and vascular plants.
+The seedless plants consist of both nonvascular plants and vascular plants.
 Their mode of reproduction is by spore.
-The nonvascular seedless plants are the bryophytes (divisions Bryophyta, Hepatophyta and Anthocerophyta) while the vascular seedless plants consist of the ferns and allies (divisions Psilotophyta, Lycopodophyta, Equisetophyta and Pteridophyta).
+The nonvascular seedless plants are the bryophytes (divisions Bryophyta, Hepatophyta, and Anthocerophyta) while the vascular seedless plants consist of the ferns and allies (divisions Psilotophyta, Lycopodophyta, Equisetophyta, and Pteridophyta).

 On the other hand, the seed plants or spermatophytes have evolved the ability to produce seeds and consist of the plants informally called gymnosperms and angiosperms.

 KIDD DA.
 1957.
 Collins Gem Latin Dictionary.
 1989 reprint.
 London and Glasgow: William Collins Sons & Co.
 Ltd. p.
 250.

 MADER SS.
 1993.
 Part 3: Biology of Evolution and Diversity.
 In: Biology.
 4th ed.
 Dubuque, Iowa: Wm.
 C. Brown Publishers. p.
 297-472.

 MOORE R, CLARK WD, VODOPICH DS.
 2003.
 Botany.
 2nd ed.
 New York, NY: McGraw-Hill Companies, Inc. 919 p.